 If the data in one of the base tables of a matchcode ID changes, the matchcode data has to be updated.
 The update type stipulates when the match-code has to be updated and how it has to be done.
 The update type also defines which method is to be used for building match-codes.

-Business Content in SAP is a pre-configured and pre-defined models of information contained in the SAP warehouse which can be used directly or with desired modification in different industries.
+Business Content in SAP is a pre-configured and pre-defined model of information contained in the SAP warehouse, which can be used directly or with desired modification in different industries.

-Dispatcher is a component that takes the request for client systems and stores the request in queue.
+A dispatcher is a component that takes the request for client systems and stores the request in the queue.

 The common transport errors include

-This Interview Questions and Answers are useful for Freshers and Experienced both.
+These Interview Questions are useful for Freshers as well as Experienced SAP Candidates.